 7.4.
 Your password is the key to your account.
 Please use unique numbers, letters and special characters, and do not share your JiMAT password to anyone.
 If you do share your password with others, you will be responsible for all actions taken in the name of your account and the consequences.
 If you lose control of your password, you may lose substantial control over your personal data and other data submitted to JiMAT.
 You could also be subject to legally binding actions taken on your behalf.
 Therefore, if your password has been compromised for any reason or if you have grounds to believe that your password has been compromised, you should immediately contact us and change your password.
 You are reminded to log out of your account and close the browser when you are finished with using a shared computer.

-8.
+8. Retention of Personal Data

 8.1.
 We will only retain your personal data for as long as we are either required to by law or as is relevant for the purposes for which it was collected.